xedla/algormeter/README.md

 - example5.py: multiple run of each problem with random start point
 - example6.py: minimize new problem with algometer algorithm

-# Acknowledgment

-Algormeter was inspired and suggested by prof. Manlio Gaudioso of the University of Calabria and made with him.

 # Contributing